20 High-Protein Breakfast Ideas (That Aren't Eggs)

 Ground almonds (one of the healthiest nuts out there) make a hearty base for this high-protein breakfast porridge.
 The combination of nuts and coconut cream make this dish high in healthy fats, and the warm spices make it the breakfast version of a cozy cup of chai.

 Pinto Bean Tofu Breakfast Rancheros

 Eggs aren't the only savory option for those in need of high-protein breakfast ideas.
-These pinto bean tofu breakfast rancheros pack 18g of protein and are totally vegan, proving that you don't need animal products to get the protein you need.
-(More proof: these high-protein vegetarian breakfast recipes.)
+These pinto bean tofu breakfast rancheros pack 18g of protein and are totally vegan, proving that you don't need animal products to hit your daily quota of the muscle-loving macro.
+(More proof: High-Protein Vegetarian Breakfast Recipes)

 Oatmeal Griddle Cakes with Whipped Ricotta Topping

 Take your oatmeal out of the bowl with these healthy oatmeal griddle cakes.
 They're filled with Greek yogurt and almonds, and topped with a high-protein ricotta spread.
 For only 350 calories, you'll get 17g of protein and a breakfast worthy of Sunday brunch.
-(PS: These time-saving oatmeal hacks will totally change your morning.)
+(Related: Try These Healthy Breakfast for Dinner Recipes Tonight)

 Chocolate Nut Butter Spinach Smoothie

 This tropical-tasting smoothie bowl gets its protein from vanilla protein powder, but you could also swap it for Greek yogurt, tofu, or cottage cheese.
 Blend it just like a smoothie, then pour in a bowl and top with chia, hemp, and sunflower seeds—or anything you'd like!